ga-wdi-remote/w02-diagnostic/README.md

 ### Testing Your Work

-As usual, a set of automated [Mocha.js](https://mochajs.org/) tests have been provided for you.
+A set of automated [Mocha.js](https://mochajs.org/) tests have been provided for you.
 You can run these tests by running `npm test` from within the `diagnostic` directory.

-Remember: test your work regularly, and read the feedback from the tests carefully.
-It may give you a clue about what to do next.
+Test your work regularly, and read the feedback from the tests carefully; they may give you a clue about what to do next, or where your code may be breaking.

 ## Submitting Your Work

-When you're ready to submit your work, push the code to your fork on GitHub.
+When you're ready to submit your work,

-Then, create an issue on the `wdi-remote-...` repo using the same convention as before: "YourGitHubUsername -- Week 02 Diagnostic".
-Run the test suite one last time, take a screenshot of the output, and paste that screenshot into the issue's body.
-Please also include a link that points back to the code on your fork.
+1. Run the command `npm test` and take a screenshot of the output in your terminal.
+2. Push your code to your fork of the class repo.
+3. File an issue on the class repo titled "Your Name -- wXX Diagnostic".

+The issue should include:

+-   A link that points back to your fork.

+-   The screenshot you took.

+-   A 'comfort' score on how you feel about the material, from 1 (very uncomfortable) to 5 (very comfortable)